zcyisiee/SyncPDF/README.md

 - `--skip-form-render`: Skip form rendering (default: False).
 When enabled, PDF forms will not be rendered in the output.
 - `--skip-curve-render`: Skip curve rendering (default: False).
 When enabled, PDF curves will not be rendered in the output.
 - `--only-parse-generate-pdf`: Only parse PDF and generate output PDF without translation (default: False).
 This skips all translation-related processing including layout analysis, paragraph finding, style processing, and translation itself.
 Useful for testing PDF parsing and reconstruction functionality.
+- `--remove-non-formula-lines`: Remove non-formula lines from paragraph areas (default: False).
+This removes decorative lines that are not part of formulas, while protecting lines in figure/table areas.
+Useful for cleaning up documents with decorative elements that interfere with text flow.
+- `--non-formula-line-iou-threshold`: IoU threshold for detecting paragraph overlap when removing non-formula lines (default: 0.9).
+Higher values are more conservative and will remove fewer lines.
+- `--figure-table-protection-threshold`: IoU threshold for protecting lines in figure/table areas when removing non-formula lines (default: 0.9).
+Higher values provide more protection for structural elements in figures and tables.

 - `--rpc-doclayout`: RPC service host address for document layout analysis (default: None)
 - `--working-dir`: Working directory for translation.
 If not set, use temp directory.